sanskys/sanskys.github.io/_pages/grafana.md

-Copy the slot.csv file to your Grafana node manually.
+Copy the slot.csv file to your Grafana Monitoring node manually.
 This step could be automated but I dont wish to open extra ports for this so I just copy and paste the content of the slot.csv file.